ERP 2.0 unit installation to start with company vehicles on Nov 1; motorists can opt out of touchscreen display

 SINGAPORE: Company vehicles will be the first to get the new on-board unit (OBU) required for the ERP 2.0 system when the Land Transport Authority (LTA) rolls out its installation from Nov 1.

-These vehicles registered to an organisation include buses, goods vehicles, taxis and motorcycles.
+These vehicles include buses, goods vehicles, taxis and motorcycles that are registered to an organisation.

 The new Electronic Road Pricing system, known as ERP 2.0, will be satellite-based and can detect whether a vehicle is in a congested area.